Admission to the Master of Science in Human Resources Degree

 - Complete an interview with the MSHR Graduate Admission Committee with a majority favorable recommendation (for the MSHR - Clinical Rehabilitation and Clinical Mental Health Counseling option only).

-Applicants not meeting the GPA or testing requirements for unconditional admission may be considered for provisional admission by the program.
+Applicants not meeting the GPA for unconditional admission may be considered for provisional admission by the program.
 Students must submit all program documents before admission to the university.
 No more than nine (9) hours of graduate credit earned while on provisional admission status will count toward a degree.
 To gain unconditional status, the student must complete a minimum of nine (9) hours approved graduate work with a minimum GPA of 3.00 in all courses taken, meet all other admission criteria, and meet all provisions set by the program.